7 Breastfeeding Positions & How to Try Them

 Now that they can hold their head up and control their movements more, they can dictate how they’re held, at least some of the time.

-What position is best for twin babies who breastfeed at the same time?
+5. What position is ideal for feeding twins at the same time?

 Twin breastfeeding positions can range from breastfeeding holds for both babies at the same time, or switching nursing positions between babies.